-Through the grant we received from County Durham Community Foundation (CDCF) Comic Relief Core Fund, we have identified areas of focus for our organisation - one of which is training for artists and arts managers.
+Through the grant we received from County Durham Community Foundation (CDCF) Comic Relief Core Fund, we have identified some key areas of focus for our organisation - one of which is training for artists and arts managers.

 I met Helen and Pat when I worked for Sing Up, a national programme funded by Government, intended to help every primary aged child to sing, every day.
 Sing Up brilliantly focused some of their funding on developing a national programme in partnership with the National Children’s Bureau (NCB), specifically designed to bring arts organisations and local authorities together to develop projects for looked after children and young people.